hathora/builder/docs/buildkit/README.md

 console.log(`Connected to ${coordinator.host} with storeId ${coordinator.storeId}!`);
 ```

-5. Run your server via `ts-node-esm server.mts` (make sure you have [ts-node](https://www.npmjs.com/package/ts-node) installed globally).
+5. Run your server via `npx ts-node-esm server.mts`.
 You should see a message like this:
-   > Connected to coordinator.hathora.dev with storeId 81e5804a-5ffe-496c-8a68-da071945b558!
+   > Connected to coordinator.hathora.dev with storeId 81e5804a-5ffe-496c-8a68-da071945b558

 #### Client